How To Look At A House

 Are water heaters required to be raised off the floor?

 Only older gas water heaters located in a garage are required by the International Residential Code (IRC) and Florida Building Code (FBC M1307.3) to be elevated.
-It is not necessary for electric water heaters or gas water heaters manufactured after mid-2003.
+It is not necessary for electric water heaters, or 30 to 50-gallon gas water heaters manufactured after mid-2003.

 The code states that “appliances having an ignition source shall be elevated not less than 18 inches (457 mm) above the floor in garages,” and the purpose of this stipulation is fire safety.
 Any gasoline leaking from a car parked in the garage creates flammable fumes that are heavier than air and settle near the floor.
 An open flame close to the floor, like the pilot light in a water heater, can set off an explosion and subsequent house fire.

 But, even with the requirement to elevate any source of ignition up above the floor, numerous house fires continued to be attributed to the gasoline fume ignition in the garage.
 So the Consumer Products Safety Commission (CPSC) mandated that all 30, 40, and 50 gallon gas-fired water heaters manufactured after July 1, 2003, have Flammable Vapor Ignition Resistant (FVIR) technology.